 - Demand that any charges for switching be removed from your bill.
 Under the Federal Communications Commission slamming rules, you are not required to pay for the first 30 days of any service after being slammed.
 If you have already paid, you can seek a reimbursement by filing a complaint.
 Contact your state public utility or service commission or the FCC for information on how to request a reimbursement.
 The FCC offers guidelines on what to do if you have been slammed and if you have already paid the bill.
 Log on to the FCC web site at http://www.fcc.gov/slamming.

 Lifeline Assistance (for residential customers only)

 The Florida Lifeline Assistance is a government program that helps make telephone and Internet service affordable to qualified customers in our state.
 ITS Fiber supports this program because we believe basic phone and Internet service is very important to our local residents.
-Through Lifeline, residential customers may receive a discount for phone service, Internet service or a bundle with both, but each household may only receive ONE discount of $9.25.
+Through Lifeline Assistance, residential customers may receive a discount for phone service, Internet service or a bundle with both, but each household may only receive ONE discount.